snazy/cassandra-dtest/README.md

 Installation Instructions
 -------------------------

-See more detailed instructions in the included [INSTALL file](https://github.com/riptano/cassandra-dtest/blob/master/INSTALL.md).
+See more detailed instructions in the included [INSTALL file](https://github.com/riptano/apollo-dtest/blob/master/INSTALL.md).

 Writing Tests
 -------------

 - Most of the time when you start a node with `node.start()`, you'll want to pass in `wait_for_binary_proto=True` so the call blocks until the node is ready to accept CQL connections.
 We tried setting this to `True` by default once, but the problems caused there (e.g. when it waited the full timeout time on a node that was deliberately down) were more unpleasant and more difficult to debug than the problems caused by having it `False` by default.
 - If you're using JMX via [the `tools.jmxutils` module](tools/jmxutils.py), make sure to call `remove_perf_disable_shared_mem` on the node or nodes you want to query with JMX _before starting the nodes_. `remove_perf_disable_shared_mem` disables a JVM option that's incompatible with JMX (see [this JMX ticket](https://github.com/rhuss/jolokia/issues/198)).
-It works by performing a string replacement in the node's Cassandra startup script, so changes will only propagate to the node at startup time.
+It works by performing a string replacement in the node's Apollo startup script, so changes will only propagate to the node at startup time.

 If you'd like to know what to expect during a code review, please see the included [CONTRIBUTING file](CONTRIBUTING.md).